 President Kenyatta also referred to the support Kenya had received from the UK on bond market development and especially on green bonds.
 While there were no details on Kenya’s long-awaited sovereign green bond, we expect further announcements on this in the coming months.

-The President referred in his speech to the importance of deepening the domestic debt market, improving pricing efficiency, and lowering the cost of credit in the economy.
+The President referred in his speech to the importance of deepening the domestic debt market, improving pricing efficiency, and g the cost of credit in the economy.
 This echoed the Budget Statement in June 2021 which confirmed plans to set up an Over-the-Counter secondary market platform for Government securities, to be in place by June 2022.

 FSD Africa has been instrumental in the development of Kenya’s green bond market, through the Kenya Green Bond Programme, and of the OTC exchange.